aziis98/website-2023/src/pages/articles/talk-mce.md

 language through macros).
 Another view is to treat data as code, that is, to interpret data as code by defining a specialized interpreter for giving it semantics.

-For example we could represent moves on a 2D grid as the following data structure:
+For example we could represent moves on a 2D grid as the following data structure

 ```scm
 (define moves-example